-Maneuver the flanger until it fits snugly into the top of the toilet bowl’s drain.
+Maneuver the flange until it fits snugly into the top of the toilet bowl’s drain.
 Insert the flange at an angle so the flap fills with water as you lower it.
-This will help increase suction and improve the plunge.
-After inserting the flange successfully, straighten the plunger again.

 When you’ve created a seal with both the flange and cup, “test” it before getting started.
 Depress the plunger straight down and then tug it back up the way you would to unclog normally, but do so slowly.
 Make sure the seal stays in place throughout the process.

 Push down on the plunger forcefully to drive the cup down and drive the flange into the drain, then pull the cup back up to “reset.”
-Make sure you maintain the seal at all times!
 Repeat this motion repeatedly and steadily, but not too forcefully or rapidly, for 20 seconds.

 After plunging for thirty seconds, quickly break the seal and remove the plunger.
 Listen for a gurgling sound from the drain (a good sign) and check the water level in the toilet bowl.
 If nearly all the water drained from the bowl, then you’ve probably cleared the clog.

-If the water in the toilet bowl didn’t drain during the plunging process, then you probably haven’t cleared the clog yet.
-In that case, consider repeating the plunging process a few more times.
+If the water in the toilet bowl didn’t drain, repeat the plunging process a few more times.
 Add or bail water as necessary until your bowl is half full before you start again.

-That being said, we recommend you only re-try your plunging up to five times.
+We recommend you only re-try your plunging up to five times.
 Plunging for too long could damage your toilet, and some clogs are too stubborn for even the most effective plumbing.
-If you’re dealing with such a clog, then call a plumber like the pros at Mike Diamond.
-Our experts have yet to meet a clog they couldn’t clear.